jfrog/terraform-provider-project/docs/resources/project.md

 - `admin_privileges` (Block Set, Min: 1) (see [below for nested schema](#nestedblock--admin_privileges))
 - `display_name` (String) Also known as project name on the UI
 - `key` (String) The Project Key is added as a prefix to resources created within a Project.
 This field is mandatory and supports only 3 - 10 lowercase alphanumeric and hyphen characters.
 Must begin with a letter.
-For example: us1a.
+For example: `us1a-test`.

 ### Optional

-- `block_deployments_on_limit` (Boolean) Block artifacts deployment if storage quota is exceeded.
+- `block_deployments_on_limit` (Boolean) Block deployment of artifacts if storage quota is exceeded.
 - `description` (String)
 - `email_notification` (Boolean) Alerts will be sent when reaching 75% and 95% of the storage quota.
-Serves as a notification only and is not a blocker
+This serves as a notification only and is not a blocker
 - `group` (Block Set) Project group.
 Element has one to one mapping with the [JFrog Project Groups API](https://www.jfrog.com/confluence/display/JFROG/Artifactory+REST+API#ArtifactoryRESTAPI-UpdateGroupinProject) (see [below for nested schema](#nestedblock--group))
 - `id` (String) The ID of this resource.
 - `max_storage_in_gibibytes` (Number) Storage quota in GiB.
 Must be 1 or larger.
 Set to -1 for unlimited storage.
 This is translated to binary bytes for Artifactory API.
-So for 1TB quota, this should be set to 1024 (vs 1000) which will translate to 1099511627776 bytes for the API.
+So for a 1TB quota, this should be set to 1024 (vs 1000) which will translate to 1099511627776 bytes for the API.
 - `member` (Block Set) Member of the project.
 Element has one to one mapping with the [JFrog Project Users API](https://www.jfrog.com/confluence/display/JFROG/Artifactory+REST+API#ArtifactoryRESTAPI-UpdateUserinProject). (see [below for nested schema](#nestedblock--member))
 - `repos` (Set of String) (Optional) List of existing repo keys to be assigned to the project. **Note** We *strongly* recommend using this attribute to manage the list of repositories.
 If you wish to use the alternate method of setting `project_key` attribute in each `artifactory_*_repository` resource in the `artifactory` provider, you will need to use `lifecycle.ignore_changes` in the `project` resource to avoid state drift.